 Non HA, single node systems have one Kubernetes master.
 When Kubernetes is upgraded on these systems, the control functions are paused briefly until upgrade is complete.
 It is worth emphasizing that there is no impact to the customer's containers on this system while Kubernetes is being upgraded.

-The worker nodes are upgraded one at a time ensuring there is no disruption to both customer containers.
-Before they are upgraded, the worker nodes are tainted with "No Schedule" to ensure that new pods are not scheduled on it.
+Before the upgrade, the worker nodes are tainted with "No Schedule" to ensure that new pods are not scheduled on it.
 Once upgrade is complete, the taint is removed.

 Clicking on the notification badge will present available upgrade options.
-For example, in the screenshot below, the user can upgrade to
+Now the user can upgrade to the following versions

 Only authorized users with appropriate RBAC are allowed to perform Kubernetes upgrades.